Customer success vs customer support: Why they’re both important

 These two kinds of consumer support can further be divided into two categories: voice campaigns and non-voice campaigns.

-As the name suggests, voice campaigns engage in live conversations that happen between a CS agent and a consumer over a phone.
+As the name suggests, voice campaigns involve live phone conversations between a CS agent and a consumer.
 The call can range wildly from a few minutes to closer to an hour, depending on the complexity of the issue.

 Customer support representatives on voice campaigns